-As with any financial loan, inevitably your personal finance and credit score are taken into consideration.
-So, if you have a low credit rating or less than favourable financial circumstances, you may not be deemed eligible or you may be forced to pay higher-than-average rates.
+As with any personal loan, your financial history and credit score will inevitably be taken into consideration.
+With that in mind, if you have a low credit rating or less-than-favourable financial circumstances, you may not be deemed eligible or you may be forced to pay above-average rates.

-Taking out any form of loan or credit comes with an element of risk, so it pays to do thorough research beforehand and to seek financial advice.
-With any amount borrowed, you need to be sure you’re able to make the repayments for the duration of the term – even if your circumstances change (e.g. losing your job or suffering from poor health).
+Taking out any form of loan or credit comes with an element of risk, so it pays to do thorough research beforehand and to seek financial advice along the way.
+With any amount borrowed, you need to be sure you’re able to make the repayments for the duration of the term – even if your circumstances change (for example, if you were to lose your job or suffer from poor health).

 While unsecured home improvement loans with no equity may be the miracle solution you’re looking for, the truth is that interest rates are unavoidable in the world of credit.
 It may also be that this type of loan isn’t suitable for you, if you wish to borrow larger amounts or you have concerns with bad credit.

-There are other loan options available, such as secured homeowner loans, and our blog is brimming with up-to-date articles on finance news and budgeting tips – helping readers make the best decisions for a brighter financial future.
+There are other loan options available, such as secured homeowner loans, and our blog is packed with loan guides and budgeting tips galore – helping you make the best decisions for a brighter financial future.